tuskyapp/tuskyapp.github.io/faq/contents.md

 - Tap the hashtag in a post to view all posts with this hashtag
 - Tap the "mute" icon at the top right

+### How do I translate a post?

+> This feature is available in Tusky 25 or above and Nightly builds from 9th March 2024 or later.
+To check the Tusky version you are using open the "About" menu.

+- Open the three-dot-menu on any post not in your display language.
+Choose "translate".

+## Why can't I find the "translate" option on posts?

+Tusky supports translating posts via the connected Mastodon server since version 25.
+If the option doesn't show up it can have several reasons:

+- You are not using Tusky 25 or later
+- Your server does not support translation.
+If you also can't translate any posts in the web interface, this is the most likely reason.
+(Tusky uses the `configuration.translation.enabled` attribute of the `/api/v2/instance` endpoint to detect server support.
+You can also check that attribute manually by visiting `https://<your.instance>/api/v2/instance` in a browser.)
+- The post is already in your display language (or wrongly tagged as such by the author).

 ## Posting

 ### How do I edit a post?